jeffchavez-dev/javascript-review/README.md

 # javascript-review
- These are the javascript concepts that I must learn to get a job.
+ These are the javascript concepts that I must learn to improve as a programmer and to get a job.